 Lassa, J. 2018.
 Gender and Land Tenure in the Context of Disaster in Asia.
 Disaster Prevention and Management 27(1) [Book Review] [Accepted]

-Lassa, J., et. al. 2017.
-20 Years of stories of risk governance from a dryland village in Indonesia.
+Lassa, J., et. al. 2018.
+Twenty Years of community-based disaster risk reduction experience from a dryland village in Indonesia.
 Jàmbá: Journal of Disaster Risk Studies [Accepted]

 2017.
 Interactive, open source, travel time scenario modelling: tools to facilitate participation in health service access analysis.
 International Journal of Health Geographics [Accepted] Link.

 2017.
 Non Government Organizations and Private Sector in Disaster Risk Reduction.
 Oxford Research Encyclopedia of Natural Hazard Science [forthcoming]

 2017.
 Understanding gaps and opportunities in ASEAN humanitarian systems.
 In: Cook, ADB (eds.): HUMANITARIAN SUMMIT – IMPLICATIONS FOR THE ASIA-PACIFIC.
 NTS RSIS NTU Singapore.
 4-11.
 PDF Further Information

 Lam, SLJ. and Lassa, J. 2017.
 Risk Assessment Framework for Exposure of Cargo and Ports to Natural Hazards and Climate Extremes.
 Maritime Policy & Management, 44:1-15.
 DOI: 10.1080/03088839.2016.1245877

 2017.
 Climate change and fish availability.
 COSMOS, the Journal of the Singapore National Academy of Science, 12(1):1-15 doi: 10.1142/S0219607716500026.Further Information